thosgood/this-weeks-finds/markdown/201-250/week229.md

 >     in the British Museum, three volumes, reprinted 1970.

 My old pal Squark noted some sloppy language about branched covers.
-Here\'s my reply to what he wrote.
-I\'ve changed what he wrote a tiny bit, for cosmetic reasons.
+Here's my reply to what he wrote.
+I've changed what he wrote a tiny bit, for cosmetic reasons.

 > Squark wrote: